dipakml/Mechanical-Properties-Prediction-for-Low-Alloy-Steels/README.md

 The dataset describes chemical composition of low carbon steel which mentions the content of C, Si, P, Mn, S etc and various operating temperatures & corresponding mechanical properties.
 We have 15 independent variables & one target variable i.e. the mechanical property to predict.
-Dataset used in this project is taken from here : [Dataset] (https://mits.nims.go.jp/en/)

 ### Motivation